openebs-archive/openebs-docs/docs/faq.md

      * This is applicable for both `by-id` and `by-path`
    * path

-3. Repeat the same step for each of the partitioned device that you have chosen for creating cStor pool.
+3. Repeat the same steps for each partitioned device that you have chosen for creating cStor pool.

-4. Get the diskname from `kubectl get disks` and add the disk name for cStor SPC YAML.
+4. Get the `diskname` from `kubectl get disks` command and add the `diskname` in cStor StoragePoolClaim YAML.
+The steps for the creation of cStorStoragePool can be read [here](/docs/next/configurepools.html#creating-a-new-pool).

 <br>